 Rumble strips have been credited with a 58% reduction in crossover collision rates for asleep or fatigued drivers.
 These grooves installed in the centerlines and on highway shoulders make a loud "rumble" when tires are driven over them, rousing the drowsy or inattentive driver.

 Cable median barriers have been associated with a 64% reduction in the serious injury collision rate, and a 44% reduction in the fatal collision rate.
 These serve to keep a vehicle from crossing a median into oncoming traffic.
 Finally, safety rest areas seek to provide travelers with a safe and convenient facility where they can rest before continuing on their journeys.
 There are currently over 40 rest stops in the state.
 If you have been charged with a crime that involved drowsy driving, we can help you as we have helped others.
+Our DUI attorneys serve clients from our offices in Tacoma, Seattle, and Shelton, WA.

 Contact us now for a free case evaluation: (360) 200-4895.